 The longest cave tour available is the Ruakuri Cave.
 It is two hours long and is handicap accessible.
 This is the only tour where you are allowed to take photos of the glowworms.
 This tour will allow you to get much closer to the glowworms than the Glowworm Cave tour will.
 The cost for this tour is $74 NZD for adults and $29 for children.

 If a walking tour through a cave isn’t adventurous enough for you, then black water rafting may fit the bill!
 These tours, which last between 3-5 hours, involve tubing, ziplining, and climbing waterfalls deep within Ruakuri Cave.
 Nothing like rafting in the dark past thousands of glowworms to get the heart pumping, right?
 Depending on the length, these tours will cost you $142 or $246 NZD per person.

 The Waitomo Glowworm Caves is one of the most unique experiences you will find anywhere on earth.
 It is the only place to find glowworms in their natural environment.
 While not an ideal activity for all children, older or more adventurous kids will love exploring the caves and seeing the glowworms.
 This was so mesmerizing and awesome!
 If you are looking for one-of-a-kind items for your bucket list, this needs to be on it!
 If you ever find yourself on the North Island of New Zealand, you must take time to go visit the glowworms!
 You will not regret it.
+For more amazing things to do in New Zealand, see free things to do with kids, things to do on the North Island, Te Papa, and Auckland Aquarium.
 Happy travels!